Nowadays, it is important how the links you send through social networks or messengers look like.

 Facebook itself and its apps like Whatsapp and Messenger take the documentation more liberally and have added support for the WebP format.

-But services like skype and some others still haven't done it.
+But services like Skype and some others still haven't done it.

 We hope that in the future this situation will be corrected and all services will start supporting the WebP format, but at the moment, we have been forced to change the image caching settings used in meta tags and return images in PNG format.